gbroques/json-schema-interproperty-expressions/README.md

 The motivation behind using JSON Schema is to sync validation rules between an API and user-interface written in different programming languages.

-Simple use-cases for interproperty constraints:
+Simple use-cases for interproperty constraints are:

 * ensuring an end date is after a start date
 * ensuring a confirmation password is the same as a password